CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * Open the file `api.py` defining the module `api`:
   `openCodeFile(api)`

-## Specify some options when restarting NVDA

-The NVDA+shift+Q command allows to display a window to specify some options before restarting NVDA.
-The options that can be specified correspond to the [command line options](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#CommandLineOptions) that can be used with `nvda.exe`, e.g. `-c` for config path, `--disable-addons` to disable add-ons, etc.

-## Log stack trace for a function
+## Log the stack trace of the speech function

+Sometimes, you may want to see which part of the code is responsible for speaking something.
+For this, you can enable the stack trace logging of the speech function pressing NVDA+control+alt+S.
+Each time NVDA speaks, a corresponding stack trace will be logged in the log.

-This feature allows to enable the stack trace logging of the speech function when pressing NVDA+control+alt+S. You may modify the script's file directly to patch another function.
+Note: You may modify the script's file directly to patch another function.
 See all instructions in the file for details on usage.

-## Object's information

-This feature allows to get various information on the current navigator object or associated window.

-Usage:

-* NVDA+LeftArrow : Announce the navigator object's currently selected property.
-* NVDA+Shift+LeftArrow or NVDA+Shift+RightArrow: select previous or next property and announce it for the navigator object.

-The list of supported properties is the following: name, role, state, value, windowClassName, windowControlID, windowHandle, location, pythonClass, pythonClassMRO

-This feature is an improvement of [NVDA developer guide][2] example 3

-If you have installed [Speech history review and copying][3]  addon from Tyler Spivey and James Scholes, you may use it to copy and paste the announced property to review it;
-review via copy/paste is especially useful for pythonClassMRO since it may be long.

 ## NVDA Debug & Test Tools configuration

-The log reader and the python console extension feature may require a specific configuration.
+The log reader commands and the python console extension feature may require a specific configuration.
-To use functions that allow to view source code in your editor, you should first configure your editor's command.
+To use functions that allow to view source code in your editor, you should first configure your editor's command line.
 If NVDA's file need to be viewed and if you are not running from source, you also need to configure NVDA's source code path.

-### Editor's command configuration
+### Editor's command line configuration

 To use the 'open source code' command or the `openCodeFile` console command, you need first to configure the command that will be called to open the file in your favorite editor.
 For this, open the NVDA console (NVDA+control+Z) and type the following line and then Enter: